 Welcome to the blog of the Williamstown Zen Group, a Zen practice group based in Williamstown, MA, led by me, Bernie Rhie.

 At present, the group meets once a week, at 7:30pm on Tuesday evenings, for a meditation practice/instruction series called “Intro to Zen.”
-Each Tuesday evening session is one hour long and consists of a mix of meditation (guided and silent) and a brief talk on some aspect of Zen practice.
+Each Tuesday evening session is about one hour long and consists of a mix of meditation (guided and silent) and a brief talk on some aspect of Zen practice.
 The series is intended to be of use to those who are new to meditation as well as to those who have been sitting for decades (we often have some of both in attendance).
-We meet in the zendo (meditation room) located in the lower level of Thompson Memorial Chapel (on the campus of Williams College).
-All are welcome.
+We meet at Tasha Yoga, located at 20 Spring Street, Williamstown, MA.
+All are welcome!
 To see a schedule of upcoming sessions, check out our calendar.
 If you’d like to receive email announcements about the group (including reminders about upcoming “Intro to Zen” sessions), please sign up for our email list.

-I plan to use this blog to share readings and other kinds of resources (like audio recordings, videos, and links to other sites) that are related to this Zen group and to meditation practice in general.
+I plan to use this blog to share readings and other kinds of resources (like guided meditations, videos, and links to other sites) that are related to this group and to meditation practice in general.
 To see a list of all posts that have already been published on this blog, check out the blog’s archive.

 Welcome again!
 And warm wishes,